Mathematical methods in region-based theories of space: the case of Whitehead points: Grzegorczyk points

 On the other hand, given a~concentric space $X$, its algebra $\RO(X)$ is a~(complete) Grzegorczyk contact algebra.\footnote{The proof of this fact can be found in \citep{Gruszczynski-NTP} and \citep{Gruszczynski-et-al-ASGPFT2}.}

-In \citep{Gruszczynski-NTP} it was shown that every Grzegorczyk contact algebra~$G$ embeds into a~Grzegorczyk contact algebra of some concentric topological space, and the embedding is an isomorphism in the case of completeness of~$G$.
+In \citep{Gruszczynski-NTP} it was shown that every Grzegorczyk contact algebra~$B$ embeds into a~Grzegorczyk contact algebra of a~concentric topological space, and the embedding is an isomorphism in the case of completeness of~$B$.

-The path from the concentric topological spaces to Grzegorczyk algebras is quite complicated.
-It was proven for Grzegorczyk contact algebras and concentric spaces that satisfy, respectively, algebraical and topological versions of the countable chain condition.
+The path from the concentric topological spaces to Grzegorczyk algebras is a bit more complicated, and it was only proven for Grzegorczyk contact algebras and concentric spaces that satisfy, respectively, algebraical and topological versions of the countable chain condition, which has not been circumvented so far.
 By an antichain of a Boolean algebra we mean, standardly, a~subset of its regions that are pairwise incompatible.
 In the case of topological spaces, an antichain is a~family of open sets whose intersections are pairwise empty.
 The countable chain condition is satisfied either by an algebra or a~topological space if any antichain is at most countable.

 Firstly, if the condition holds for a~Grzegorczyk algebra~$B$, then its space $\Grz(B)$ satisfies the topological version of the condition, and the algebraical version transfers to $\RO(\Grz(B))$.
 The first dependence stems from the fact that if every antichain of regions is at most countable and the family of all sets of the form $\scrG(x)$ is a basis for $\Grz(B)$, then the space must also satisfy the condition.
 If it did not, for an uncountable antichain of its open sets we would find an uncountable antichain of sets of the form $\scrG(x)$, and since: